dolphindb/grafana-datasource/README.md

 #### 4.1 Create a DolphinDB data source

-The following script creates an in-memory table "temperatureTable" on the DolphinDB server, and writes data to the table every second for 200 seconds.
+The following script creates an in-memory table 'temperatureTable' on the DolphinDB server, and writes data to the table every second for 200 seconds.
 ```
 n=100000
 t1=streamTable(n:0, `temperature`ts,[DOUBLE,TIMESTAMP])